abieber1408/capstone-project/README.md

 You can see your Score: amount of correct answer from total.

-or...
+OR...

 Go to MyQuiz:</br>
 1- Enter your Data.</br>
 2- Start your Quiz.

+To generate a list of your questions and answers, click "To List".

 ### !!!
 ADVICE  !!!

-This application is constantly updated and there may be changes in its functionality.
+This application is constantly being updated and there may be changes in its functionality.